tsikos7/AI-Astar-based-Taxi-Client-Matcher/README.md

 # AI-Astar-based-Taxi-Client-Matcher

-Α program that matches a client with the closes taxi from a list of taxis
+Α program that matches a client with the closest taxi from a list of taxis